threader/PC-Tuning/docs/building.md

 ## Replace Windows 7 Boot Wim (Windows 7)

 As you are aware, Windows 7 lacks driver support for modern hardware & you should have already integrated drivers into the **install.wim** however we have not yet touched the **boot.wim** (installer).
-We could integrate the same drivers into the **boot.wim** as we did before but in my experience this still leads to a problematic installation.
+We could integrate the same drivers into the **boot.wim** as we did before however this may still lead to a problematic installation.
 Instead, we can use the Windows 10 **boot.wim** which already has modern hardware support to install our Windows 7 **install.wim**

 - Download the [latest Windows 10 image](https://www.microsoft.com/en-gb/software-download/windows10) & extract it, I would recommend renaming the extracted folder to avoid confusion.
 In the examples below, I have extracted it to ``C:\W10_image``